 One of my new year resolutions this year was to explore the Breamish Valley in Northumberland (also known as the Ingram Valley).
 Breamish Valley is the most visited Cheviot valley in the National Park, lying nearest to the urban centres of Newcastle, Gateshead and Sunderland to the south.
 Few visitors venture past Hartside within the valley however, which is as far as visitor cars are allowed.
 Because I lived on the Scottish Border when I began walking, I tended to visit this part of the southern Cheviots less often than the north, which was one reason for wanting to explore this valley a bit more.
 The turn off for the valley lies just north of Powburn on the A697 to Coldstream.

 This weekend was planned on the spur of the moment using Ingram Village Hall, who allow people to indoor camp in the hall at a fixed cost, which is good value for money if you are part of a group of 2 or more.
 It was lovely to wake up to such a beautiful view of the hills with sheep munching grass a few feet from my window and have access to a fitted kitchen and facilities.

 - Ingram to Chesters Roman fort site circular.
 Leisurely.
 (7 miles)

 - Hartside, Salters Drovers’ Road and Linhope Spout waterfall.
 Moderate.
 (9 miles)

 - Old Bewick to Blawearie ruined cottage circular.
 Leisurely.
 (4 miles)

-These routes are now available on my Viewranger profile with the proviso that they are best done when the bracken isn’t so tall.
+Walk videos can be found on YouTube and routes are now available on my Viewranger profile with the proviso that they are best done when the bracken isn’t so tall.
 Maps are courtesy of Viewranger and Ordnance Survey ©.

 1/ Ingram to Chesters Roman Fort circular